Last Updated on October 8, 2022 by Celeste.

 The Agios Nektarios Monastery

 The Agios Nektarios Monastery and its church are some of the most visited sights on Aegina island.
 Agios Nektarios of Aegina (1846-1920), one of the most widely known Greek Orthodox Saints, was officially declared a saint in 1961.
-Yearly, thousands of people from all over the world coming to Aegina to visit the tomb of Agios Nektarios and ask for healing or blessings.
+Yearly, thousands of people from all over the world come to Aegina to visit the tomb of Agios Nektarios and ask for healing or blessings.
 If you do not have your own transport, you can visit the church and the mausoleum by bus or taxi.
 Remember to cover your arms and legs when you enter the buildings.
 Skirts are available at the entrance of the monastery and church.
 Entry is free of charge.

 The Temple of Aphaea (Afaia)